metaplex-foundation/amman/README.md

 - resetLedger: if true the ledger is reset to genesis at startup
 - verifyFees: if true the validator is not considered fully started up until it charges transaction fees

-#### Sample Validator/Relay Config
+#### Sample Validator/Relay/Storage Config

-Below is an example validator config with all values set to the defaults except for an added program.
+Below is an example config with all values set to the defaults except for an added program and a `relay` and `storage` config.

 A _amman-explorer relay_ is launched automatically with the validator unless it is running in a _CI_ environment and if a relay is already running on the known _relay port_, it is killed first.

+A _mock storage_ is launched only if a `storage` config is provided.
+In case a storage server is already running on the known _storage port_, it is killed first.

 ```js
 import { LOCALHOST, tmpLedgerDir } from '@metaplex-foundation/amman'